 We don’t have too much of a community in this part of the city, holed up in our forgettable identikit, turn of the millennium flats and houses.
 We are a transient mix of people, ages and ethnicities, few of us with much genuine allegiance to this place of inner city suburban limbo.

 The old boat was significant because of what it represented: a local charm, a wormhole into the city’s history, a rugged and romantic kind of industrial identity.
-It sat out there on its own, casually appreciated, but alone and uncared for.
+It sat out there on the water, casually appreciated, but alone and uncared for.

 Over a week or so, considerable work went into the project of safely securing the boat, ensuring the containment of toxic substances, then dismantling the boat.
 Local marine contractors Edwards Diving Services and Cardiff Marine Group were on site.
 Many workmen in florescent jackets came to consider the boat.
 One diver I saw had the unenviable task of fishing around in the depths.

-Services and manufacturers from as far away as the Isle of Wight were needed for the project.
+Service providers from as far away as the Isle of Wight were needed for the project.
 This can’t have been a cheap enterprise.
 If, over the last 12 months, the boat had received half the amount of care she had in her final days, maybe she’d still be there today.
-She was briefly raised with the aid of some floats, before a monster of a crane appeared on Tuesday morning this week, looming like a Transformers character over the neighbourhood.
+She was briefly raised with the aid of some floats, before a monster of a crane appeared on Tuesday morning this week, looming like a giant Transformers figure over the neighbourhood.
 There was a sombre, funereal feeling about operational proceedings from then on, a cortege of cranes, the end in sight.